What Is Contempt of Court in Relation to Divorce Orders?

 If you are required to pay child support or spousal maintenance, you must pay the amount that your order requires you to pay when you are required to pay it.
 If you feel your former partner or your child’s lifestyle has changed to the point that your original support amount is no longer necessary, discuss the possibility of having your order modified with an experienced lawyer.
 This is also what you should do if you can no longer afford to make your required payments.

 Failure to Comply with Your Parenting Plan

 Just like you are required to comply with the terms of your child support or spousal maintenance order, you are required to comply with the terms of your parenting plan.
 This means that when it is your former partner’s time to have your child, you must make your best effort to bring your child to your former partner and avoid interfering with their time together.

 You are also required to comply with the parental responsibilities portion of your parenting plan.
 If your plan states that your child is not to have contact with certain family members, you must obey the plan.

 Failure to Comply with Your Property Division Order

 Your property division order might require you to pay off one of your shared credit cards or that your former spouse takes possession of certain assets.
 Refusing to make payments toward that credit card or destroying property so your former partner cannot take it are both acts of contempt of court.

 Work with an Experienced St. Charles Divorce Lawyer

 If you are accused of committing contempt of court after your divorce, work with an experienced Kane County divorce lawyer to fight the charge and show the court that you actually are in compliance with your divorce orders or that you had a legitimate reason to deviate from the order’s requirements.
-Contact Shaw Family Law, P.C. today to set up your initial consultation with us, during which we will discuss your case further and determine an appropriate way to proceed.
+Contact Shaw Sanders, P.C. today to set up your initial consultation with us, during which we will discuss your case further and determine an appropriate way to proceed.
 Call us at 630-584-5550 for help today.